10+ free & affordable things to do and see in Helsinki as an unconventional tourist!

 Svarte Rudolf in Turku

-My favorite buffets (<15 euros) are:
+My favorite places to eat (<19 euros) are:

-5) Onda Cafe 11€ (Mediterranean, vegan options)
+• Onda Cafe….. ~14€ (Mediterranean, vegan options)

-* Remember to double-check the openings hours
+* Remember to double-check the opening hours

-*** Buffet, or all-you-can-eat, does not mean that one should abuse the place, overeat, or waste food.
+*** Buffet, or all-you-can-eat, does not mean one should abuse the place, overeat, or waste food.
 Always be considerate, like a Finn! 😉

 INTERESTING PLACES, all free!